The team

 The majority of our vineyards are located on the asteriated limestone plateau, but as soon as you move away from the plateau, the land becomes more rugged with fine-textured soils from Castillon limestone and clay.
 These plots enjoy a southern exposure, which is particularly conducive to the ripening of the grapes in these naturally cooler terroirs.

-These 19 plots sit at an altitude of between 56m and 90m.
+These 26 plots sit at an altitude of between 56 m and 100 m.
 The various orientations and exposures form a patchwork of plots with distinctive characteristics that will enrich our blends in their own manner with each vintage.

 Our